Museum of Grenoble: Museum curators

 Two Curators have made a special mark on the history of the museum: Louis-Joseph Jay and Andry-Farcy.
 The first created and ensured the implementation of the museum from 1798 to 1815, before leaving the estate to Benjamin Rolland.
 Painters Alexandre Debelle and Jules Bernard ensured the succession as preservationists.

 Then during the 20th century, there were Xavier Borgey and in particular Pierre André Farcy, called Andry-Farcy, curator from 1919 to 1949, who decisively guided the museum in favour of the collection of modern art.
 He left but agreed to come back in exchange for the promise of displaying a number of contemporary works by Matisse, Picasso and Monnet beside some of the great works of the museum.
 This caused a violent press campaign against him.
 His opponents would come to name his art gallery, the "rigolarium" [comedy house].
-His successors were Jean Leymarie, Gabrielle Kueny, Maurice Besset, Marie-Claude Beaud, Pierre Gaudibert, Hélène Vincent (Temporary for 2 years), Serge Lemoine, and, since 2002, Guy Tosatto.
+His successors were Jean Leymarie, Gabrielle Kueny, Maurice Besset, Marie-Claude Beaud, Pierre Gaudibert, Hélène Vincent (Temporary for 2 years), Serge Lemoine, Guy Tosatto, and since 2024 Sebastien Gokalp.